mamtapatil44/js-eventloop/DOM-QUE.md

  #         b.You need precise positioning (beforebegin, afterbegin, etc.).
  #         c.You are working with large chunks of static HTML (e.g., rendering templates).

+ # 7. How does the Shadow DOM impact event propagation? :to make shadow :use attachShadow({ mode: "open" })
+ # The Shadow DOM creates an encapsulated DOM tree inside an element, isolating styles and scripts from the main document.
+However, it also affects event propagation by modifying how events bubble up and pass through the DOM.
+ # How Events Propagate in the Shadow DOM :
+ # Normally, events in the regular DOM follow this three-phase propagation model:
+ #            a.Capturing Phase (Event travels from window → document → html → body → target element)
+ #            b.Target Phase (Event reaches the element that was interacted with)
+ #            c.Bubbling Phase (Event bubbles back up from the target to window)

+ # In the Shadow DOM, event propagation differs in two key ways:
+ # 1.Events Do Not Bubble Out of a Shadow DOM by Default
+ #              a.When an event occurs inside a Shadow DOM, it bubbles only within the shadow tree.
+ #              b.The event stops at the shadow boundary and does not reach the light DOM (outside world).refer example showdom
+ # 2.composed: true Allows Events to Escape the Shadow DOM:
+ #         By default, events inside the Shadow DOM do not escape.
+However, if an event is created with { composed: true },   it can cross the shadow boundary and propagate to the light DOM.
+ #
+ #